-To participate in this study abroad program students must be registered for 3 credits in one of the following academic courses - HMSV 344.
-HMSV495, COUN 648, COUN 695, or COUN 895 -during the 2014 summer session 2 registration period or be registered for Continuing Education Units.
-Academic courses will begin on June 30 as a 2014 summer session 2 web-based course facilitated by the study abroad program's faculty leaders.
-Most of the content of the academic courses will be reviewed and completed prior to the study abroad experience in Italy.
+To participate in this study abroad program students must register for 3 credits in one of the following academic courses - COUN 648, COUN 695, COUN 895, HMSV 344, or HMSV 495 -during the 2017 summer session 3 registration period or register for Continuing Education Units.
+Academic courses will begin prior to the study abroad program dates (listed on this website) as a 2017 summer session 3 web-based course facilitated by the study abroad program's faculty leaders.
+Most of thecontent of the academic courses will be reviewed and completed prior to the study abroad experience in Italy.

 *Subject to Change: The Office of Study Abroad reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, or any other unforeseen circumstances.

-Shared room in villa, most meals, ODU course tuition for a 3-credits, transportation within Italy, entrance fees for Florence museums, tour guides, and international travel and health insurance.
+Shared room in villa, most meals, transportation within Italy, entrance fees for Florence museums, tour guides, study abroad fee, and international travel and health insurance.

 FOR MORE INFORMATION: